DevExpress-Examples/blazor-grid-save-restore-extended-layout/README.md

 <!-- default badges end -->
 # Grid for Blazor - Save and load extended information about the Grid layout

 The DevExpress [Blazor Grid](https://docs.devexpress.com/Blazor/403143/components/grid) allows you to save layout information between application sessions.
-This information includes only the settings that a user can change in the built-in UI.
+This information includes only settings that a user can change in the built-in UI.
 This example illustrates how to extend the default layout object and save additional information about the Grid layout.

 ![Save and Restore Extended Layout ](save-restore-extended-layout.gif)